Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 It is a one way replication process only.

-Replication by default can handle objects that are unencrypted or SSE-S3 With extra configuratiion it can handle SSE-KMS, but KMS requires more configuration to work.
+Replication by default can handle objects that are unencrypted or SSE-S3 With extra configuration it can handle SSE-KMS, but KMS requires more configuration to work.

 It cannot use objects with SSE-C because AWS does not have the keys